 Front-Load Washers

-Front-loaders are notorious for developing mold and mildew buildup — especially around the rubber door gasket.
+Mold and mildew buildup in the rubber door gasket is the defining front-load failure mode — and the source of the musty smell on "clean" clothes.
 That musty smell your clothes occasionally come out with?
 That's where it's coming from.

 Here's what to do: